 And there’s more.
 Several Jaguars, a Mercedes-Benz 300 SL “Gullwing” from 1955 and the McLaren F1 LM— to name just a few— are some of the most valuable pieces in Ralph Lauren´s collection.
-But if one could be considered the jewel in the crown, it would be the Bugatti 57SC Atlantic, last year’s winner in the Concours d’Elegance Villa d’Este.
-We wonder if this will be the sixth and final Bugatti legend that remains to be unveiled. ■
+But if one could be considered the jewel in the crown, it would be the Bugatti 57SC Atlantic, the winner in the Concours d’Elegance Villa d’Este in 2013. ■

 Volvo 360c, the autonomous car of the future with first class amenities

 Mercedes-AMG GT 4-Door Coupé, a 4-door super sports car